Ethernal-Tech/blade-contracts/contracts/blade/README.md

 ## Token Contracts

 `NativeERC20` and `NativeMintableERC20` represent assets which are an ERC20 on the external chain, but used as the native asset (for the payment of gas) on the blade chain.
-The `NativeMintableERC20` allows for more of the asset to be minted on the child chain directly.
+Only predicates can mint and burn in the case of a `NativeERC20 contract`, whereas in the case of a `NativeMintableERC20` contract, minting and burning can be done not only by predicates but also directly using a minter.

 ## System